Pages

 Friday, July 25, 2014

 I most always buy plums with the deep red flesh.
-I just think they create a prettier dish whether used in desserts or with savory dishes - plums and pork are magical together, but that's another post.
+I just think they create a prettier dish whether used in desserts or with savory dishes.
 If you don't have plums, of course use standard peaches.

 Plum Pie Filling